javirandor/anthropic-tokenizer/README.md

 You can create pull requests (or share via email) your `anthropic_vocab.jsonl` file and will try to keep a consolidated large vocabulary that others can use in this repository.

 ## Known limitations
 * Current prompt fails for **trailing spaces and breaklines**.
-For trailing spaces, you can add some prefix text.
+  * Solution: append some prefix text.
 * The generation stream **merges breaklines and tokens into a single event**.
 For instance, `\n1` will be received in a single stream event, but is very likely tokenized as 2 tokens (according to some experiments limiting the max sampling tokens).
+  * Solution: Remove breaklines from your text and assume they will be an independent token.

 ## Motivating Example